TERREMEMBER/znbase/docs/content/stable/quick-start/build-apps/nodejs/ycql.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe, and are able to interact with it using the YCQL shell.
+- installed ZNbaseDB, created a universe, and are able to interact with it using the YCQL shell.
 If not, follow these steps in [Quick start YCQL guide](../../../../api/ycql/quick-start/).
 - installed a recent version of [Node.js](https://nodejs.org/en/download/).
 - installed the JavaScript [async](https://github.com/caolan/async) utility to work with asynchronous Javascript.
 To install `async`, run the following `npm install` command: